bgadrian/data-structures/priorityqueue/README.md

 (a) - normal queue, (b) - list of queues

 It is an array of buckets.
 The key is the priority and the bucket is a queue.
 Queues are ~~linked lists~~ [dynamically growing circular slice of blocks](https://github.com/karalabe/cookiejar/tree/master/collections/queue), the advantage is that no memory preallocation is needed and the queue/dequeue is O(1).
-We dequeue from highest priority (0) until it's bucket (queue) is empty and we remove it.
-We move to the next priority (1) and so on until we deplete the structure.

 The keys are ```uint8```and values can be any type ```interface{}```.